Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Example Applications

 \subsection{Asymmetric Initial Conditions: WVT Logo}

-Figure \ref{f.wvtlogo} shows another example for an arbitrarily complex setup.
-The top panel shows the letters ``WVT'' used in 3 dimensions, the lower panel gives the same example in 2 dimensions.
+Figure~\ref{f.wvtlogo} shows another example of an arbitrarily complex setup.
+The top panel shows the letters ``WVT'' used in three dimensions, the lower panel gives the same example in two dimensions.
 Note that we omitted the largest SPH particles (white particles in the 2D version) in the 3D version for clarity.
 WVT has no difficulties in matching the desired resolution even in these complex test cases.